mindersec/minder/docs/docs/intro.md

 Mediator is an open platform to manage the security of your software supply chain.

-Mediator unifiess the security of your software supply chain by providing a single place to manage your security policies, and a central location to view and remediate the results.
+Mediator unifies the security of your software supply chain by providing a single place to manage your security policies, and a central location to view and remediate the results.